ankane/shorts/Verify-Slack-Requests.md

 # Verify Requests from Slack in Rails

-Slack [signs its requests](https://api.slack.com/docs/verifying-requests-from-slack) so you can verify they came from them.
+Slack [signs its requests](https://api.slack.com/docs/verifying-requests-from-slack) so you can verify they’re authentic.

 Here’s a method you can use in your Rails controllers for it.